What social media networks don’t want you to know may hurt

 - Google yourself regularly and monitor your credit using the free annual report or monthly monitoring services.

 Consumers need to be educated on the proper use of social media as it relates to protecting privacy and security.
 Social networks need to understand the impact of not addressing security and privacy issues.
 If the information becomes corrupted, it not only casts doubt on the social network but on your real-life personality.

 When social media leads to personality theft

 How I stole someone’s identity

-Kent Lewis is President of Anvil Media, Inc., a search engine marketing agency based in Portland, OR and can be reached at 503.595.6050.
+Kent Lewis is President of Anvil Media, Inc., a search engine marketing and social media agency based in Portland, OR and can be reached at 503.595.6050.